-Finexbox is a full-featured spot trading platform for major digital assets & cryptocurrencies, including Bitcoin, Ethereum, EOS, Litecoin, Ripple, NEO, Monero and many more.
+Finexbox is a spot trading platform for major digital assets & cryptocurrencies, including Bitcoin, Ethereum, EOS, Litecoin, Ripple, NEO, Monero and many more.
 The exchange offers leveraged margin trading through a peer-to-peer funding market.
 This allows users to securely trade with up to 3.3x leverage.
 They also boast a suite of order types to help traders take advantage of every situation.

 US-investors may not trade here.
 But if you’re a US-investor, you shouldn’t be too sad.
 There are other venues that offer a similar type of trading as this exchange does.
 Use our Exchange Finder to find out which alternatives you have.